xuexiangjys/XUpdate/README.md

 ```
 {
-  "Code": 0, // 0 means the request is successful, non-0 means failure
+  "Code": 0,
-  "Msg": "", // Request error information
+  "Msg": "",
-  "UpdateStatus": 1, // 0 means no update, 1 means version update, no forced upgrade is required, and 2 represents version update and forced upgrade is required
+  "UpdateStatus": 1,
   "VersionCode": 3,
   "VersionName": "1.0.2",
   "ModifyContent": "1、优化api接口。\r\n2、添加使用demo演示。\r\n3、新增自定义更新服务API接口。\r\n4、优化更新提示界面。",
   "DownloadUrl": "https://raw.githubusercontent.com/xuexiangjys/XUpdate/master/apk/xupdate_demo_1.0.2.apk",
-  "ApkSize": 2048
+  "ApkSize": 2048,
-  "ApkMd5": "..."  // If the MD5 value of APK is not available, there is no guarantee that the APK is complete and will be downloaded again every time.
-The framework uses MD5 encryption by default.
+  "ApkMd5": ""
 }
 ```

+Field description:

+* Code: 0 means the request is successful, non-0 means failure.
+* Msg: Request error information.
+* UpdateStatus: 0 means no update, 1 means version update, no forced upgrade is required, and 2 represents version update and forced upgrade is required.
+* VersionCode: Version number, self incrementing.
+Used to compare whether the version is the latest version.
+* VersionName: Display name of version.
+* ModifyContent: Content of version update.
+* DownloadUrl: Download address of application APK file.
+* ApkSize: The file size of the application APK file, in KB.
+* ApkMd5: Apply the MD5 value of the APK file.
+If not, the APK cannot be guaranteed to be complete and will be downloaded again every time.
+The framework uses MD5 encryption by default.

 ### 3.2、Automatic version update